 Staff who work in year one are:

-- Mrs Gidda & Mrs Phipps (Class PG) - Supported by Mrs Thompson
+- Mrs Creighton & Mrs Phipps (Silver Birch Class) - Supported by Mrs Dalton

 Welcome to Year 1!

 Reading and Book Bags

 The children all have their own drawer in Year 1 and that is where they will keep their book bags now.
 The book bag needs to be in school every day.

 Here is a list of recommended books for Year 1 children.
 We have read some of these books during our literacy lessons, and others are great for bedtime stories and presents.